-Answer: This is a local district decision
+Answer: This is a local district decision.

-60. If a student who open enrolled to an online program enrolls in a co-curricular music class in the resident district and drops during the first quarter may the student re enroll during the 2nd quarter?
+60. If a student who open enrolled to an online program enrolls in a co-curricular music class in the resident district and drops during the first quarter may the student re-enroll during the 2nd quarter?

-Answer: This is a local district decision
+Answer: This is a local district decision.

-61. Can a student who is open enrolled to an online program participate in a co-curricular activity or extracurricular activity in both the resident and the receiving districts (Currently CAM or Clayton Ridge)?
+61. Can a student who is open enrolled to an online program participate in a co-curricular activity or extracurricular activity in both the resident and the receiving districts?

 Answer: Yes.
-The lowa Department of Education will provide proposed rules to the State Board of Education to be posted for public comment.
+The Iowa Department of Education will provide proposed rules to the State Board of Education to be posted for public comment.

-62. Can a resident district decline to enroll a student open enrolled to an online district in a co-curricular class based on classroom space?
+62. Can a resident district decline to enroll a student open enrolled to an online district in a cocurricular class based on classroom space?